Asian Studies (ASIA)

 Sikh Gurus: Life and Teachings

 Students will study the development of the Sikh tradition through the lives and teachings of the Sikh Gurus.
 They will examine the evolution of Sikh beliefs and practices, within their social, cultural, economic, and political contexts.
 Students will study primary sources both by and about the Sikh Gurus in English translation.
-Students will look at how the Sikh religion draws attention to the ways in which people construct ideas of themselves and the world, and explore a wide range of concepts, including life and death, mysticism and war, and time and history.
+In doing so, students will also investigate intersectional themes in common with other Indic traditions, Persian culture, and Sufism.
+Students will look at how the Sikh Gurus' teachings draw attention to the ways in which people construct ideas of themselves and the world, and explore a wide range of concepts, including life and death, mysticism and war, and time and history.
 Students will also examine how aspects of Sikh philosophy and ethics may be applied to the contemporary world.

 Level: UG